New South Wales - Apprehended Violence Orders

 Breaching an order

 The order is a civil order but breach of an order may be a criminal offence.
+You should keep a copy of your Apprehended Violence Order on you at all times.
 Contact the police if there is breach of this order.

 AVOs and child contact